 Kathy has taught a wide variety of courses for the English department, including British literature courses, world literature (western and non-western), women’s studies, poetry, drama, composition, introductory literature courses and senior capstone.

 Kathy has just released a new book: Buffoonery in Irish Drama: Staging Twentieth-Century Post-Colonial Stereotypes.
 Buffoonery examines a wide range of Irish plays, paying special attention to how playwrights sought to create Irish characters who were not merely comic but embodied a truer and fuller Irish identity.
 Within the structure of British colonialism, however, these characters were often still seen as buffoons, calling for further works to reclaim Irish identity again.
-Using post-colonial and performative theories, Kathy shows her readers this progression of Irish drama through the twentieth century into the twenty-first.
+Using post-colonial and performative theories, Kathy shows her readers this progression of Irish drama through the 20th century into the 21st.

-Kathy earned her PhD in English with a secondary emphasis in Critical Theory from the University of California, Davis in 2002.
+Kathy earned her PhD in English with a secondary emphasis in critical theory from the University of California, Davis, in 2002.
 Her dissertation was ""The Broth of a Boy': Manifestations of the Stage Irish Figure."
-Her masters is in English from California State University, Hayward, with a thesis on W.B.
+Her master's degree is in English from California State University, Hayward, with a thesis on W.B.
 Yeats and Henrick Ibsen.